jubairJnu/jubairJnu/README.md

 ## What I do

 As a mern stack developer, I build a full stack web application.
+I'm focusing more on the backend side.

+- Node js
+- Express js
+- MongoDB & Mongoose
+- Redis
+- JWT
+- Postgresql
+- Prisma
+- Socket Io
+- Bullmq

-Recently, I have been using frontend technologies such as--
+I have been using frontend technologies such as--

 - Javascript
 - Typescript